jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 - Pre-extension regardless of value change
 - Post-extension regardless of value change

-That feature adds two more extension possibilities to every __Get__ command, to execute a procedure extension even when the value does not change.
+That feature adds two more extension possibilities to every __Get__ command, to execute a procedure extension even when the value might not change.

 ### Extension Procedures are Events